MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 + `custom_data`: Defines additional data values (delivered as a JSON object) passed to the target application running on the device.
 The application retrieves this data from the message and uses it in some app-appropriate way.
 + `user_ids` Defines the list of user identities (User ID) to which notifications are sent.

+> [!NOTE]
+> The App Center Push to User feature limits notifications to 100 users and up to a maximum of 1,000 target devices.

 #### User Identity set using Auth

 The App Center Auth service delivers an easy way for apps to authenticate users using a variety of third-party identity providers (like Facebook, Google, Microsoft).
 Auth handles signing in users and assigns a unique Account ID for the user.
 Using that Account ID, an application can send notifications to specific users.
 To send a notification to one or more users, the app must grab the Account ID (included in the asynchronous result returned from Auth's `signin` method) in order to identify target users for notifications.
 Developers typically store the Account ID in the app's backend system for reference later.